Numerical Experiments with Parameter Setting of Trotterized Quantum Phase Estimation for Quantum Hamiltonian Ground State Computation: Discussion and Conclusion

 \section{Discussion and Conclusion}

 The numerical experiments that we have reported are some of the only examples that have been presented in the literature of actual QPE circuit execution (or numerical simulations) aimed at ground-state computation of quantum Hamiltonians, including tuning of input parameters (namely, time, Trotter order, and Trotter steps).
 There are two clear well-known drivers of continued QPE algorithmic improvement; better initial state preparation, and more efficient time dynamics simulation.
-The primary ways in which the time dynamics simulation can be practically improved is by i) optimizing term reordering in the Trotter product formulas~\cite{Childs_2021, Childs_2019, Tranter_2019, hastings2014improvingquantumalgorithmsquantum} and ii) using time dynamics compression techniques based on tensor network methods~\cite{Gibbs_2025, gibbs2025learningcircuitsinfinitetensor}.
+The primary ways in which the time dynamics simulation can be practically improved is by i) optimizing existing product formulas such as permuting term reordering in the Trotter product formulas~\cite{Childs_2021, Childs_2019, Tranter_2019, hastings2014improvingquantumalgorithmsquantum}, ii) using new optimized higher order Trotter-Suzuki schemes~\cite{maležič2026efficienttrottersuzukischemeslongtime, maležič2026reducinggatecountefficient, Ostmeyer_2023}, and iii) using time dynamics compression techniques based on tensor network methods~\cite{Gibbs_2025, gibbs2025learningcircuitsinfinitetensor}.

 Next we outline the key findings that these small scale numerical experiments have elucidated for standard QPE.
 Importantly, these properties are not novel algorithmic properties -- they are known from the theoretical properties of QPE -- however these properties are, to the best of our knowledge, not well-known to the quantum algorithms community, and are consequential for the actual operation of QPE.
 Many of these characteristics we describe only become apparent when QPE is actually run, either on a quantum computer or with brute-force classical statevector numerical computations.
 Some of these effects are transitory effects due to poor approximation of the unitary evolution and finite system sizes.